Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil: Departure

-Following the storming of the Bastille on 14 July 1789, which marked the beginning of the French Revolution, Vaudreuil, in the company of his old royal comrade, the comte d'Artois, left Versailles on horseback for the Austrian Netherlands.
+Following the storming of the Bastille on 14 July 1789, which marked the beginning of the French Revolution, Vaudreuil, in the company of his old royal comrade, the Comte d'Artois, left Versailles on horseback for the Austrian Netherlands.
 He would spend the next twenty-five years organising a counter-revolution.
-Gabrielle left the country separately, settling in Switzerland, where she made no effort to contact Vaudreuil or inquire after his whereabouts.
+Gabrielle de Polastron left the country separately, settling in Switzerland, where she made no effort to contact Vaudreuil or inquire after his whereabouts.
 She died in 1793, following a prolonged battle with either cancer or consumption.
 Her behaviour in the last few years is crucially cited by those historians who reject the idea that she was ever actually sexually or romantically involved with Vaudreuil, but rather tolerated his larger-than-life personality and extravagances until he became too aggressive and too much of a threat to her own position at Versailles.
 He did not attend her funeral in Austria.

 Later he moved to England, where in 1795 he married his cousin Louis-Philippe's daughter, Marie Joséphine de Rigaud de Vaudreuil (1774–1859).
 Two sons were born to them: Charles (1796–1880) and Victor (1798–1834).
 After the fall of the First French Empire he returned to France where King Louis XVIII appointed him Governor of the Tuileries.

 Vaudreuil died in 1817 in Paris at the age of seventy-seven.